 Hours needed for the visit to the caves

-With all these information about the 5 caves and the actual 2 sites Dambulla Cave Temple and the Golden Temple, many tourists think that they will need at least a half day for this sightseeing program.
+With all this information about the 5 caves and the actual 2 sites Dambulla Cave Temple and the Golden Temple, many tourists think that they will need at least a half-day for this sightseeing program.

 No. It only takes 1 hour altogether.
 Maybe one and a half hours, when you tend to take a photo or two more than other or when you need to rest a minute longer after the climb up.
 But still, that’s far away from day filling.
 It takes longer reading all about the five caves in your guidebook than actually seeing them.
 Just kidding 😉 But you get the point.

 The Cave Temple is open for visitors from 7 am to 7 pm.
 But be aware that the ticket counter closes at 5 pm.
 Make sure you arrive in time to get your ticket.
 Once you’ve got it, it’s fine, no rush.
 A visit to the Cave Temple usually only takes about 1 hour!
 It’s not a day filling thing, as I already wrote before.

 As in every Buddhist temple in Sri Lanka (and probably worldwide), there is a dress code in the temple.
 You have to cover your shoulders and knees and take off any hats.
 There is no rental service for sheets/clothes, so bring a shawl/ sarong or dress properly before arrival.
 Otherwise, you won’t be allowed to enter.